-- 25. In the present financial statements, the financial instruments which are getting eliminated in consolidated financial statements are not valued at fair value as per Indian Accounting Standards (IND AS).
-Also, the Corporate Guarantee issued by the Parent Company i.e. Alok Industries Limited in not valued at fair value as it would be eliminated in the consolidated financial statements. - 26.
-The information contained in the financial statements for the year ended 31 March 2020, disclosed in US dollar is extracted from the books of accounts locally maintained and converted into Indian Rupees as disclosed under basis of preparation stated above.
+- 19. Bank balances are subject to confirmation - The Company has maintained its books of accounts in Oracle having necessary referential integrity where data cannot be tampered with, but audit trail is not enabled presently.
+The Company is in process of evaluation of software having necessary audit trail & books of accounts for next year will be migrated to a software having audit trail. - The Information contained in the financial statements for the year ended 31 March 2024, disclosed in US dollar is extracted from the books of accounts locally maintained and converted into Indian Rupees as disclosed under basis of preparation stated above.
 The amounts in Balance Sheet, Statement of Profit and Loss and cash flow statement are rounded off to the nearest Rupee / USD.
-Previous period figures have been regrouped / reclassified wherever necessary to correspond with the current year's classification / disclosure. - 27.
+Previous period figures have been regrouped / reclassified wherever necessary to correspond with the current year's classification / disclosure. - 22.
 Previous period's figures have been regrouped / reclassified wherever necessary to correspond with the current period's classification / disclosure and are given in brackets.